+This case follows two experiments we ran on Annie Selke, a retailer of luxury home-ware goods.
+Our experiment focuses on testing a product category page.
 (You may have already read about what we did during this test, but now I’m going to get into the details of how we did it.
-It’s a beautiful illustration of fractional factorial design in action!)
+It’s a fantastic illustration of fractional factorial design in action.

 In the first experiment, we tested three variations against the control.
 As the experiment number suggests, this was not the first test we ran with Annie Selke, in general.
 But it is the ‘first’ test in this story.

 Variation A featured an isolated change to the ‘Sort By’ filters below the image, making it a drop down menu.

 This change was informed by qualitative click map data, which showed low interaction with the original filters.
 Strategists also theorized that, without context, visitors may not even know that these boxes are filters (based on e-commerce best practices).
 This variation was built on the control.

 Variation B was also built on the control, and featured another isolated change to reduce the left navigation.

 Click map data showed that most visitors were clicking on “Size” and “Palette”, and past testing had revealed that Annie Selke visitors were sensitive to removing distractions.
 Plus, the persuasion principle, known as the Paradox of Choice, theorizes that more choice = more anxiety for visitors.